mawkler/demicolon.nvim/README.md

 }
 ```

+### Custom jumps

+You can create your own custom repeatable jumps using `repeatably_do()` in [`demicolon.jump`](./lua/demicolon/jump.lua). `repeatably_do()` takes a funcion as its first argument and options to be passed to that function as its second argument.
+Make sure that the options include a boolean `forward` field to determine whether the action should be forward or backward.
+Take a look at how I've implemented the [gitsigns.nvim integration](./lua/demicolon/integrations/gitsigns.lua) for inspiration.

 ### eyeliner.nvim integration

 [eyeliner.nvim](https://github.com/jinh0/eyeliner.nvim) can highlight unique letters in words when you press `t`/`T`/`f`/`F`.
 Here's my recommended configuration for using eyeliner.nvim together with demicolon.nvim